enkidevs/curriculum/web/html/core-html-elements/core-html-elements-discussion-insight.md

 ## Content

-> 👩‍💻 Your task is to write HTML code for a webpage that would display:
+> 👩‍💻 Using this [codepen template](https://codepen.io/enkidevs/pen/jOmvWgg), your task is to write HTML code for a webpage that would display:
 > - **The largest heading containing the title of the page**
 > - **An image of any size.
 To help your viewers, also add an alternative text message in case the image can't load.**
 > - **One paragraph with information about the page.**